In this article

 How it works:

-- Pulls from multiple APIs: Reddit (subreddits I care about), Twitter trending, Google Trends
+- Pulls from a few sources: subreddits I care about, X/Twitter trends, Google Trends

-- Claude analyzes for relevance to my niche
+- Claude scores each item for relevance to my audience

-- Sends Slack notification with top 3 opportunities
+- Sends a Slack message with the top few opportunities

 Workflow 4: Email Newsletter Automation

-My newsletter workflow is embarrassingly simple, but it eliminated my biggest weekly headache.
+My newsletter workflow is embarrassingly simple, but it removed the biggest weekly headache.

 How it works: